Alton line: Farnham Traincare Depot

 Farnham Traincare Depot is located on Weydon Lane in Wrecclesham; it is close to the border between Surrey and Hampshire, in between and Bentley stations.
-SWR uses the depot, as part of their franchise agreement; it houses mainly Class 450 electric multiple units, but also Class 444 and Class 458 units.
-More recently, the depot has been used as sidings for the Class 701 fleet pending their introduction to passenger service.
+SWR uses the depot, as part of their franchise agreement; it houses mainly Class 450 electric multiple units, but also Class 444 and Class 701 units.
+Before the introduction of the 701/5 units, the depot has been used as sidings for the fleet awaiting their first runs in passenger operation.

 The depot was opened by the Southern Railway, at the time of the electrification of the Portsmouth and Alton lines in 1937.
 The company had wanted to build the facility at Alton, but the local authority had refused permission and it was constructed at Farnham instead.
 The depot was refurbished for the introduction of modern units when slam-door trains were replaced circa 2005.
 At the same time, disused quarry and ballast dump sidings behind the carriage shed were removed and a number of outdoor sidings were laid for overnight storage and servicing of units.